ncp38/cs142-s24/labs/lab8/index.md

 parent: Labs
 ---

-# CS 142 Lab
+# CS 142 Lab 8

-For this lab, we'll be using the same randomized partners!
-(Your pairing will be put up on the screen at the beginning of class.)
+For this lab, we're using the same randomized partners as last week!

-## Recursion and the Tower of Hanoi
+## The snake game

-In this lab, you'll further explore the concept of recursion!
-You'll investigate several recursive algorithms and the Tower of Hanoi game and spend some time analyzing how they work.
+You'll investigate and design a classic Snake game, where a player controls a snake on a 2D grid as it seeks to eat items to become bigger!
+This will help you improve your ability to make design choices in your programming, use/practice with ArrayLists and Strings, and practice with instantiating objects and calling instance methods on them.

 ### Getting started